pschool-in/curriculum/science/6-8/fabric-6.md

 The early Indians wore fabrics made out of *cotton (jute)* that grew in the regions near the river Ganga.
 Flax is also a plant that gives *natural (synthetic)* fibres.
 In ancient *Egypt (India)* , cotton as well as flax were cultivated near the river *Nile (Ganga)* and were used for making fabrics.
-To popularise and promote khadi, the Government of India constituted a body called Khadi and Village Industries Commission in *1956 (1965)*.
+To popularise and promote khadi, the Government of *India (Egypt)* constituted a body called Khadi and Village Industries Commission in *1956 (1965)*.
 ```